-If you have filled out or submitted an application, you may request a major change through the Office of Admissions by emailing email@example.com or by calling 303-492-6301.
+Students can submit a major change request through their application status page.
 Once classes have started, you will need to work directly with your degree advisor in order to change your college and/or major.

 If you are interested in any of these fields, you may apply to any major.
 Pre-professional advisors will be available to help you meet the undergraduate requirements needed to apply for medical school, law school, etc.

 The School of Education offers two bachelor’s degree programs in Elementary Education (plus a Culturally & Linguistically Diverse endorsement) and Leadership & Community Engagement.
-These bachelor’s degree programs are available to first-year freshman applicants only.
 The School of Education also offers licensure programs in elementary, secondary and K-12 music education.
 The licensure fields in secondary education include English, foreign language, mathematics, science and social studies.
 Teacher licensure at the undergraduate level must be combined with a bachelor’s degree program.
 If you don’t already have a bachelor’s degree, you should apply to a major of interest that will supplement your teaching goals.
 Once enrolled as a student at CU Boulder, you will have the opportunity to apply for the licensure program through the School of Education.